 - Check to see what training programs are offered by the host agency.

-- What GDS booking systems does the host agency use?
-Is it a system the agent is already familiar with, or is GDS training provided as well?
+- Which GDS booking systems does the host agency use?
+Is it a system the agent is already familiar with or is GDS training provided as well?

 - Are marketing opportunities offered?